Borouge Data Protection Notice

-(i) responding to, and processing, your application for employment with a Borouge company;
+(i) to respond to, and process, your application for employment with a Borouge Group company;

-(iii) processing your application which includes pre-recruitment checks involving your qualifications and facilitating interviews;
+(iii) to process your application which includes pre-recruitment checks involving your qualifications and facilitate the interview process;

-(iv) providing or obtaining employee references and for background screening;
+(iv) to provide or obtain employee references and for background screening;

-(v) evaluative purposes such as assessing your suitability for the position applied for;
+(v) for evaluative purposes such as assessing your suitability for the position applied for;

-Where permitted by applicable law, Borouge may also collect, use and disclose your personal data for the following additional purposes:
+Where permitted by any applicable law, we may also collect, store, use, process, transfer (including offshore transfer), disclose and erase your personal data for the following additional purposes:

-In relation to particular products or in your interactions with Borouge, we may also have specifically notified you of other purposes for which we collect, use or disclose your personal data.
+In relation to particular products or in your interactions with Borouge, we may also have specifically notified you of other purposes for which we collect, store, use, process, transfer (including offshore transfer), disclose or erase your personal data.
 If so, we will collect, use and disclose your personal data for these additional purposes as well, unless we have specifically notified you otherwise.

 7. Disclosure of personal data

-We may share your data with other companies in Borouge, including Abu Dhabi Polymers Co Ltd in the United Arab Emirates and Borouge Pte.
-Ltd. in Singapore.
+We may share your personal data with other companies in the Borouge Group.

-Your personal data may also be disclosed for the purposes listed above to the following third parties:
+Your personal data may also be disclosed for the purposes listed in section 6 to the following third parties:

-(a) agents, contractors or third-party service providers who provide services to Borouge;
+(a) agents, contractors or third-party service providers who provide services to the Borouge Group;

 (b) banks, financial institutions, credit card companies and their respective service providers;

-(c) any business partner, assignee or transferee (actual or prospective) to facilitate business asset transactions (which may extend to any merger, acquisition or asset sale) involving a Borouge company;
+(c) any business partner, , assignee or transferee (actual or prospective) to facilitate business asset transactions (which may extend to any merger, acquisition or asset sale) involving a Borouge Group company;

 (d) our professional advisers such as our auditors and lawyers;